Folklife may not be what you suppose.

-The Folklife Program promotes appreciation of Nevada’s folklife and traditional arts by producing projects, publications, exhibitions, recordings, and films; documenting living traditions that are resident in Nevada; maintaining the Nevada Folklife Archives of photographs, recorded interviews, field notes, and folk art objects; and supporting arts-related activities undertaken by individuals and organizations who have successfully competed for grants and awards.
+The NAC Folklife Program promotes appreciation of Nevada’s folklife and traditional arts by producing projects, publications, exhibitions, recordings, and films; documenting living traditions; maintaining the Nevada Folklife Archives of photographs, recorded interviews, field notes, and folk art objects; and supporting the folk and traditional arts activities of individuals, organizations, and communities through grants, consultations, and technical assistance.

-The Nevada Folklife Archives – more than 40,000 photographic images and over 500 audio interviews recorded by the NAC folklorists since 1986 – document Nevada’s living folk cultures and communities.
-Digitized images are being uploaded to a new public access website on Flickr, and original slides and negatives from 1986-2000 are being transferred to the American Folklife Center in Washington, D. C. for safekeeping.
+The Nevada Folklife Archives, which contain more than 40,000 photographic images and over 500 audio interviews recorded by the NAC folklorists since 1986, document Nevada’s living folk cultures and communities.
+Digitized images are being uploaded to a new public access website on Flickr, and original slides and negatives from 1986-2000 are being transferred to the American Folklife Center/Library of Congress in Washington, D. C. for long term preservation and public access.

 FY19 ARTIST RESIDENCY EXPRESS GRANTS (community and cultural arts residency programs)